21 Steps To Make Being A Stay At Home Mom Or Dad Work Financially

 13. Consider part time work or work at home.

-For others, a part time job when your spouse can be home is the best way to handle things.
+Sometimes, a part time job when your spouse can be home is the best way to handle things.
 A part time job can also be nice for getting time with other adults.
 If a single income isn’t enough, make sure you find a way to bring in enough extra money so that your family doesn’t have trouble with debt.

 14. Consider furthering your education.